w3f/Grants-Program/applications/relaycode.md

 - Create video tutorials and host webinars to promote Relaycode and educate the community

 Long-term vision:
-- Expand Relaycode to support other Substrate-based chains beyond Polkadot and Kusama
+- Expand Relaycode to support other Substrate-based chains beyond Polkadot
 - Develop additional features such as extrinsic templates and a visual extrinsic builder
 - Explore possibilities for integration with other tools in the Polkadot ecosystem